SaraRZaman/SaraRZaman.github.io/_pages/cv.md

 Education
 ======
-* Doctor of Science in Agriculture and Forestry, University of Helsinki (2025)
+* PhD in Interdisciplinary Sustainability Science, University of Helsinki (2025)
 * M.Sc. in Agricultural, Environmental and Resource Economics, University of Helsinki (2020)
 * B.A. in Sustainability Studies, University of Texas at Austin (2018)